rxv3774/WebCheckers/docs/DesignDoc.md

 > _This section will provide information about the testing performed
 > and the results of the testing._

-At the moment we have the UI tier at
+At the moment we have the UI tier at : 63% Code Coverage and 58% missed branches. the model tier is at 89% code coverage and 83% missed branches. the application tier is at

 ### Acceptance Testing
 Currently we have completed and passed all necessary acceptance criteria tests for